biste5/ms-agent-framework-step-by-step-workshop/02-multi-turn-conversations/README.md

 You can then pass this thread object to the `run` and `run_stream` methods on the agent instance, along with the user input.

+> [!NOTE]
+> **Simulating User Interaction:** In this lab, the hardcoded strings passed to `agent.run()` (like `"Tell me a joke about a pirate."`) simulate user messages in a real conversational application.
+In production, these would typically come from:
+> - User input in a chat interface (web, mobile, or desktop app)
+> - Voice commands transcribed to text
+> - Messages from messaging platforms (Teams, Slack, etc.)
+> - API requests from other services
+>
+> The sequential calls to `agent.run()` in the examples below mimic back-and-forth exchanges between a user and the agent, demonstrating how the agent maintains context across multiple turns of conversation.

 ```python
 async def main():
     result1 = await agent.run("Tell me a joke about a pirate.", thread=thread)